tingwei758/tingwei758/README.md

 ### Hi there, I am Mike:

-🎓 4th year data science student at University of Waterloo
+🎓 4th year Data Science student at University of Waterloo
 🔖 Worked as Quantitative Engineer, Data Scientist, Web Developer
-🏆 Winner of a few math contests
+🏆 Winner of a few Math Contests

 <!--
 **tingwei758/tingwei758** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.